The Enigmatic Etruscans

 A map showing the extent of Etruria and the Etruscan civilization.
 The map includes the 12 cities of the Etruscan League and notable cities founded by the Etruscans.
 Image source: Wikipedia

 The difficulty in understanding the Etruscan culture stems from the fact that not much of this culture survived.
-Despite deciphering the unique Etruscan language, very few inscriptions have been discovered, and of the few discovered, leaves us with more questions than answers to this enigmatic group of peoples.
-Besides, these inscription never give us insight into the culture itself, only their rituals which were even foreign to their neighbors of the time.
+Despite deciphering the unique Etruscan language, very few inscriptions have been discovered, and the few discovered leave us with more questions than answers about this enigmatic group of peoples.
+Besides, these inscriptions never give us insight into the culture itself, only their rituals which were even foreign to their neighbors of the time.
 What makes matters worse is that the Classical and biased writers had a tendency to portray the Etruscans in a negative light.

 "Pyrgi tablets".
 Laminated sheets of gold with a treatise both in Etruscan and Phoenician languages.
 From Etruscan Museum in Rome.
-Image source: Wikipedia
+Image: Wikipedia

 Etruscan mural of Typhon.
 Image source: Wikipedia